 Right next to the Royal Opera house is the striking St Jacob’s Church.
 The vibrantly red church is a stark contrast to the more muted tones of the surrounding buildings.
 You can appreciate the view of St Jacob’s from within Kungsträdgården, which it overlooks.

-Kungsträdgården is a leafy public park by the water, overlooking the Royal Palace.
+Another popular attractions is the Kungsträdgården, a leafy public park by the water.
 In addition to the frequent markets and various cafes around the park, throughout the year the park plays host to numerous festivals and events.

-In the winter, you can join locals and tourists alike to skate on a bustling rink in the centre of the park.
-In the spring, the park becomes the centre of the city’s Cherry Blossom Day festivities, as people flock to stroll and picnic beneath canopies of brilliant pink petals.
+In the winter, you can join locals and tourists alike to skate on a bustling rink in the center of the park.
+In the spring, the park becomes the center of the city’s Cherry Blossom Day festivities, as people flock to stroll and picnic beneath canopies of brilliant pink petals.

 Whilst chic Norrmalm is not the cheapest of districts, it is not without its conveniences.
-Chiefly is its proximity to both the city centre as well as Stockholm Central Station.
-If you are travelling into Stockholm by train and want to keep close to the station, Norrmalm is your best choice.
+Chiefly is its proximity to both the city center as well as Stockholm Central Station.
+If you are traveling into Stockholm by train and want to keep close to the station, Norrmalm is your best choice.

-Stay In Norrmalm If you are traveling on business; You would prefer to stay in a chic, hypermodern neighbourhood; Staying close to the main train station is ideal; Indulging in a high-end shopping spree is how you intend to spend your vacation🔍FIND BEST HOTELS IN NORRMALM
+Stay In Norrmalm If you are traveling on business; You would prefer to stay in a chic, hypermodern neighborhood; Staying close to the main train station is ideal; Indulging in a high-end shopping spree is how you intend to spend your vacation

 Södermalm, also called Söder, is the trendy and hip neighborhood, located immediately south of Gamla Stan.
 Probably the coolest area of Stockholm, Södermalm is particularly popular with the city’s younger population.

 Södermalm is also where you can find the heart of Stockholm’s LGBT community.
 With tons of gay bars and cafes, do not be surprised to see a lot of rainbow flags flying here.

-Nightlife in general is pretty vibrant here, with plenty of restaurants and bars to keep you entertained in the evenings.
+Nightlife, in general, is pretty vibrant here, with plenty of restaurants, clubs, pubs, and bars to keep you entertained in the evenings.
 You can find many of them in Sofo, Mariatorge, Hornstull, and Skanstull areaa.

-Just south of Södermalm is the massive Avicii Arena, also known as the Ericsson Globe.
-One of Stockholm’s principal events stadiums, the arena was renamed in honour of the late Swedish musician, Avicii.
+Just south of Södermalm is the massive Avicii Arena (the Ericsson Globe).
+One of Stockholm’s principal events stadiums, the arena was renamed in honor of the late Swedish musician, Avicii.

 Aside from being a popular venue for concerts and sports events, the Globe also offers some of the best views in the city.
-Visitors can take a trip in a gondola that rises more than 130 metres, travelling over the top of the domed arena.
+Visitors can take a trip in a gondola that rises more than 130 meters, traveling over the top of the domed arena.

 There are also plenty of cultural attractions to enjoy here.
 Popular with the city’s creative community, you can find lots of art galleries and intimate theatres.

-Housed in a lovely 17th century palace, right on the border between Södermalm and the Old Town, the City Museum offers a great opportunity to learn about Stockholm’s history and development.
-Via various exhibitions of artefacts and photos from across the centuries, you can learn more about the city and its people.
+Housed in a lovely 17th-century palace, right on the border between Södermalm and the Old Town, the City Museum offers a great opportunity to learn about Stockholm’s history and development.
+Via various exhibitions of artifacts and photos from across the centuries, you can learn more about the city and its people.

-The gallery is known for hosting the works of award winning and ground-breaking photographers.
-If you are familiar with the world of photography, you are sure to recognise some of the artists represented here.
-Even the onsite restaurant here is award winning.
+The gallery is known for hosting the works of award-winning and ground-breaking photographers.
+If you are familiar with the world of photography, you are sure to recognize some of the artists represented here.
+Even the onsite restaurant here is award-winning.

 Alternatively, if you want to spend some time in the open air, consider whiling away an afternoon in Tantolunden Park.
 Located in the west of Södermalm, Tantolunden Park offers winding trails, secluded beaches, and little cafes hidden amongst the trees.

-Stay In Södermalm If you are looking for where to stay on a budget within walking distance of the city centre; you want to stay in one of the trendiest neighbourhoods in Stockholm; you are attending an event at the Ericsson Globe – Avicii Arena🔍FIND BEST HOTELS IN SODERMALM
+Stay In Södermalm you want good nightlife; If you are looking for where to stay on a budget within walking distance of the city center; you want to stay in one of the trendiest neighborhoods in Stockholm; you are attending an event at the Ericsson Globe – Avicii Arena

 Djurgården boasts more of a country vibe, with sprawling parks and quaint, traditional houses and cottages.
 If you are looking for a quieter, more scenic area, without straying too far from central Stockholm, then this is the perfect location to consider.